 In truth, there are very few “pure” decorating styles.
 Most styles are a blend of several different eras and periods of styles.
 Design styles are usually birthed when designers (or even homemakers) take the best of certain periods or fashions and incorporate these elements into homes.

-But how does one mix different periods and styles of furnishings and decor, to either create a new look, to follow a mixed-style look, or to simply make it all work in the space?
-Easy, when you know what to do.
+How does a person mix different periods and styles of furnishings and decor to either create a new look, to follow a mixed-style look, or to simply make it all work in the space?
+It's easy when you know what to do.
 Your goal is to create a space that the eyes and the mind view as a whole.
 Try these tips to mix styles effortlessly and create a room that appears cohesive and unified.

-Choose a unifying pattern
+Choose a Unifying Pattern

 It’s amazing how two totally contrasting periods of furniture will go well together when they are stained the same shade or made from the same wood.
 Keep your wood tones consistent to tie pieces together.
 If you have mismatched wood pieces that you love and work well in the space, consider a wood stain to bring them closer to the same shade.

 Remember that decorating and design rules are never written in stone.
 What usually works in most spaces often becomes a decorating “rule” (or at least a strong suggestion), but that suggestion may not work in your space.
 Feel free to bend or even break the rules when creating and decorating your room.
 After all, your home belongs to you!